 - Sift together dry ingredients; flour, cocoa powder, icing sugar, almond, salt

-- Add very cold butter cubes and rub the mixture between your hands until it becomes a sand like consistency.
-This will take around a minute or two
+- Add very cold butter chunks into the dry ingredients, and rub the mixture between your hands until it becomes a sand-like consistency

 - Pre-heat oven to 160C / 320F